Dr John Chia

 MBBS (S’pore), MRCP (UK), FAMS (Medical Oncology)

-Dr Chia was the former Chief of the Gynaecology Oncology service in the Division of Medical Oncology, National Cancer Centre, and is Vice-President and founding board member of the Gynecologic Cancer Group Singapore.
-He is a council member of the College of Clinician Scientists, Academy of Medicine, and Adjunct Associate Professor at DUKE-NUS.
-Internationally, he sits on the Scientific Board of the International Aspirin Foundation; and he lectures widely, in Japan, Korea, HK, China, UK – including plenary symposia lectures in Germany, Australia and ESMO Asia.
-He is also a consultant at several biotechnology and pharmaceutical companies – advising the development of novel therapeutics and immunotherapy for cancer.
+Dr Chia was the former Chief of the Gynaecology Oncology service in the Division of Medical Oncology, National Cancer Centre, and is Vice-President and founding board member of the Gynaecologic Cancer Group Singapore, and Adjunct Associate Professor at DUKE-NUS.
+He lectures widely, including in Japan, Korea, HK, China, UK – including plenary symposia lectures in Germany, Australia and ESMO Asia.
+Locally he has helped to write the Singapore ovarian and uterine cancer management guidelines (SCAN).